mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 ## Workspace

-Workspaces provide the context in which a user operates i.e. launch workflow executions and defines what resources are available/accessible and who can access/operate on those resources.
+Workspaces provide the context in which a user operates, i.e. launch workflow executions, and defines what resources are available/accessible and who can access/operate on those resources.
 They are are composed of Pipelines, Runs, Actions, Datasets, Compute Environments and Credentials.
-Access permissions are controlled through Participants, Collaborators and Teams.
+Access permissions are controlled through Participants, Collaborators, and Teams.

 ## Organizations

-Organizations is the top-level entity where businesses, institutions and groups can collaborate.
+Organizations is the top-level entity where businesses, institutions, and groups can collaborate.
 Organizations can contain multiple Workspaces.

 ## Members